 Sound Bottles

-• Homemade Sound Bottles: Fill bottles with different materials like rice, beans, or coins.
-Shake them and ask children to identify the sounds.
-Children can recognize different sounds with a 30% improvement in auditory skills.
+- Homemade Sound Bottles: Fill bottles with different things like rice, beans, or coins.
+Shake the bottles and ask children to name the sounds.
+Kids can identify different sounds with a 30% better ability.

-• Musical Bottles: Use bottles filled with different levels of water to produce varying pitches when tapped.
-This assists children in developing a 25% improvement in their pitch recognition.
+- Musical Bottles: Use bottles with different amounts of water to make different pitches when tapped.
+This helps kids get a 25% boost in their pitch recognition.

 Tips for Success